gaustin15/W4671_project/README.md

 [DNABERT6](https://northwestern.box.com/s/g8m974tr86h0pvnpymxq84f1yxlhnvbi)

 Next, unzip the file.
-We didn't like the name of the file, so execute the mv command to rename it.
+We didn't like the name of the file, so we execute the mv command to rename it.
 ```
 unzip 6-new-12w-0.zip
 mv 6-new-12w-0 DNABERT_model_6